goofy2k/ESPhome-starter/README.md

 ## 2. Basic example
-Assumptions:  you have an ESPHome server up and running.
+**Assumption:**  you have an ESPHome server up and running and have access to the dashboard.

 I have a server running under Docker on my Synology NAS.
 I can access the ESPHome dashboard in my browser with http://<NAS-IP>:6052, which uses the default port number.
 The docker container uses an external bound volume, which means that contents of the /config folder of the application is directly accessible for me on the storage volume of the NAS.